NeoCharge logo

 • Any electrical work beyond adjusting charging settings

 Remember: It's better to charge slower and safely than to risk electrical fires or damage to your home's wiring.
+The Smart Splitter's switching limits are designed to work within safe parameters - ensure they're set correctly for your specific circuit breaker.

 Was this article helpful?